UMM-CSci-3601-F17/sage-team-cheezit/docs/dev-and-deploy.md

 This project can be deployed on any web server.
 We are using [Firebase Hosting](https://firebase.google.com/docs/hosting/).

 To build the production version of the app, run `ng build --prod`.
 This will produce a `dist` folder containing everything needed to host the site.
 If you are using Firebase Hosting, make sure you are signed in with `firebase login`.
 Then to deploy to Firebase run `firebase deploy`.
+This uploads the contents of `dist` to Firebase Hosting as well as the Realtime Database and Firestore rules files.